McBurnie punishes wasteful Blades

+Sheffield United missed the opportunity to move back into the automatic promotion places in the Championship as they lost 1-0 at Swansea City.

-The Blades slipped to third as Norwich City won, but they had the chance to respond a day later and, with Leeds United beaten, could have moved within a point of top spot.
+The Blades slipped to third on Saturday (AEDT) as Norwich City won, but they had the chance to respond today and, with Leeds United beaten, could have moved within a point of top spot.

 However, Chris Wilder's men passed up clear openings in the first half at the Liberty Stadium and were duly punished as Oliver McBurnie netted for Swansea 25 minutes from time.